 \subsubsection{Number of Time Steps}

-Increasing the number of time steps of event data generally preserves richer temporal cues and yields informative temporal feature representations.
-We investigate this effect by varying the number of time steps $T$ for both the single-modality SNN and the hybrid model.
+Increasing the number of event time steps $T$ generally preserves richer temporal cues and produces more informative temporal features.
+We evaluate this effect by varying $T$ for both single-modality Event-SNN and the hybrid ANN-SNN model in \cref{tab:ablation-time-step}, where ``Event-SNN” uses only event input and ``Hybrid” uses RGB-Event input.

-As shown in \cref{tab:ablation-time-step}, ``Event-SNN” refers to SNN models that take event data as inputs, while ``Hybrid” denotes the ANN-SNN model with RGB–Event inputs.
-Across the four datasets, setting $T=3$ significantly improves SR and PR for Event-SNN compared to $T=1$.
-However, this trend is not consistently observed in the hybrid model, except for the FE240hz dataset.
-A plausible reason is that on VisEvent, COESOT, and FELT datasets, the RGB modality already achieves strong performance, while their event data are relatively weak.
-In these cases, tracking accuracy of Event-SNN approaches that of the hybrid model, as reported in \cref{tab:ablation-modal}.
-In contrast, the FE240hz dataset provides more balanced modalities, where using the event input alone can outperform the model using the RGB input, and the hybrid model achieves significantly better performance than either modality alone.
-Consequently, improvements of Event-SNN do not necessarily lead to higher hybrid performance on VisEvent, COESOT, and FELT, but they do on FE240hz.
+Across the four datasets, increasing $T$ from 1 to 3 significantly improves SR and PR for Event-SNN.
+However, this trend is not consistently reflected in the hybrid model except for FE240hz.
+The likely reason is that RGB already performs strongly on VisEvent, COESOT, and FELT, while their event signals are relatively weaker, as shown in \cref{tab:ablation-modal}.
+In contrast, FE240hz provides more balanced modalities, where event inputs can outperform RGB alone.
+Consequently, improvements in Event-SNN translate into hybrid gains primarily on FE240hz.

-We further evaluate more time steps ($T=5$ and $T=7$) on FE240hz.
-As shown in \cref{tab:ablation-time-step}, increasing $T$ enhances the tracking performance for both Event-SNN and hybrid models.
-In the hybrid case, the gains are particularly evident in OP75, reflecting more precise localization and size estimation of moving objects.
-For instance, increasing $T$ from 1 to 5 improves OP75 from 39.84\% to 43.27\%.
-However, the benefit becomes marginal with larger $T$, and the hybrid model even shows a slight drop at $T=7$.
-Moreover, more time steps impose higher computational and memory costs, highlighting a trade-off between accuracy and efficiency.
-In practice, we find that $T=3$ already offers competitive results while effectively leveraging the advantages of multi-step SNNs.
+We further test larger $T$ values ($T=5,7$) on FE240hz.
+Increasing $T$ improves both Event-SNN and hybrid performance.
+Notably, the OP75 metric increases from 39.8\% to 43.3\% as $T$ grows from 1 to 5.
+However, the improvement becomes marginal at larger $T$.
+The hybrid model even degrades slightly at $T=7$.
+Considering the additional computational and memory cost, $T=3$ provides a favorable trade-off while effectively leveraging multi-step SNN dynamics.